LennartAJansson/WeatherForecastsApi/Readme.md

 }
 ```
 ## Step 8 Updating the contracts
-When we are at it creating a model we could update our records in the folder Contracts to reflect the model.
+When we are at it creating a model we could update our records in the folder 'Contracts' to reflect the model.
-Update Commands.cs to:
+Update 'Commands.cs' to:
 ```
 public record CreateWeatherForecast(DateTime Date, double TemperatureC, string?
 Summary) : IRequest<WeatherResponse>;
 public record UpdateWeatherForecast(int Id, DateTime Date, double TemperatureC, string?
 Summary) : IRequest<WeatherResponse>;
 public record DeleteWeatherForecast(int Id) : IRequest<WeatherResponse>;
 ```
-Update Responses.cs to:
+Update 'Responses.cs' to:
 ```
 public record WeatherResponse(int Id, DateTime Date, double TemperatureC, double TemperatureF, string?
 Summary);
 ```
 ## Step 9 Setting up a db context
-Add one interface and two classes to the folder Db:
+Add one interface and two classes to the folder 'Db':
-IWeatherForecastsDbContext.cs:
+'IWeatherForecastsDbContext.cs':
 ```
 public interface IWeatherForecastsDbContext
 {